 Automated Analysis | ✔ | ✔ |

 When it comes to stock trading, TradingView beats Finviz.
-TradingView has full broker integration so you can trade directly from charts, but Finviz has no broker integration.
+TradingView offers full broker integration, allowing you to trade directly from charts.
+In contrast, Finviz lacks broker integration.

 TradingView supports 27 high-quality brokers, meaning tight integration, so you can directly trade from charts and view your profit and losses directly in TradingView.
 Finviz does not have broker integration, so you must manually enter trades with your current broker.

 Both Finviz and TradingView have excellent stock screening and market scanning capabilities.
-The Finviz screener is famous and often deemed the gold standard, but TradingView’s screening capabilities are more powerful.
+The Finviz screener is no longer deemed the gold standard, and TradingView’s screening capabilities are more powerful.

 TradingView Screening & Scanning

-TradingView has integrated stock, forex, crypto screeners, and heatmaps, covering fundamental analysis and price/volume indicator scanning.
+TradingView has integrated stock, forex, and crypto screeners, as well as heatmaps, covering fundamental analysis and price/volume indicator scanning.
 Finviz primarily focuses on technical price, volume, and indicator screening, including analyst rating changes and earnings announcements.

-The TradingView stock screener comes complete with 160 fundamental and technical screening criteria; all the usual criteria are there, such as EPS, Quick Ratio, Pre-Tax Margin, and PE Ratio.
-But it also goes more in-depth with more esoteric criteria such as the number of employees, goodwill, and enterprise value.
+The TradingView stock screener comes complete with 160 fundamental and technical screening criteria.
+All the usual criteria are present, including EPS, Quick Ratio, Pre-Tax Margin, and PE Ratio.
+However, it also delves into more depth with esoteric criteria, such as the number of employees, goodwill, and enterprise value.

 Finviz Screening & Scanning

-The Finviz screener allows for rapid filtering of 8,500+ major stocks and ETFs across.
-However, this is not all the stocks in the world, just the major stocks, as there are over 10,000 stocks in the USA alone.
+The Finviz screener enables rapid filtering of over 8,500 major stocks and ETFs.
+However, this does not include all the stocks in the world; it is just the major stocks, as there are over 10,000 stocks in the USA alone.

 The Finviz stock screener is extremely fast and allows you to filter on 67 fundamental and technical criteria.
-You can filter the stocks on specific chart-based signals such as new highs, lows, oversold, analyst upgrades, insider buying, or even chart patterns like double tops and head & shoulders.
+You can filter stocks based on specific chart-based signals, such as new highs, lows, oversold conditions, analyst upgrades, insider buying, or even chart patterns like double tops and head-and-shoulders formations.

-Finviz shines where the others do not because you can also screen on ten major candlestick patterns and 30 stock chart patterns.
+Finviz shines where the others do not, as it also allows you to screen on ten major candlestick patterns and 30 stock chart patterns.
 This mix of fundamental screening criteria for investors, technical charts, and candlestick pattern recognition for traders makes Finviz a good match for short-term and medium-term investors.

-Both Finviz and TradingView offer solid implementations of pattern recognition; the kings of automated AI pattern recognition are Trade Ideas, TrendSpider, and Tickeron, who lead the industry.
+Finviz and TradingView offer solid implementations of pattern recognition.
+The kings of automated AI pattern recognition are Trade Ideas, TrendSpider, and Tickeron, which lead the industry.

-Finviz provides automatic trendline recognition, identifying price patterns like wedges, triangles, double tops, and channels on daily charts; this is a big advantage for pattern traders.
-There are also 33 automated stock chart signals that you can use in the scanner.
+Finviz provides automatic trendline recognition, identifying price patterns such as wedges, triangles, double tops, and channels on daily charts; this is a significant advantage for pattern traders.
+The scanner also has 33 automated stock chart signals.
 TradingView is also no slouch, providing automated candlestick recognition and thousands of community-developed indicators.

-TradingView beats Finviz for social trading and community ideas, indicators, and scripts for backtesting, as Finviz offers nothing in this area.
+TradingView surpasses Finviz in social trading and community features, including ideas, indicators, and backtesting scripts, as Finviz lacks these offerings.

-TradingView is built with social at the forefront and is best for social sharing and learning; forget StockTwits, Tradingview is the best.
-TradingView’s fully integrated chat forum and publishing system are an excellent way to share your charts and ideas.
+TradingView is built with social at the forefront and is best for social sharing and learning.
+Forget StockTwits; TradingView is the best.
+Its fully integrated chat forum and publishing system are excellent ways to share your charts and ideas.
 Finviz does not have a social community.

 Check out my published ideas on TradingView and follow me for stock market and stock analysis ideas and commentary.